 Modern emulsion and acrylic paints are:

-- Most economical way to design and cover large plastered areas.
+- The most economical way to design and cover large plastered areas.

 - Includes vinyl; Vinyl Matt or Vinyl Silk elements that are being most preferred for improved flexibility and strength in interior use.